Completions of affine spaces into Mori fiber spaces with non-rational fibers: Mori fiber completions of affine spaces over

+Consider the case when $C$ is cut out by a general hyperplane section $F$ of $V_5$ passing through $p$.
+In particular, $F$ is smooth away from $p$ by Bertini's theorem and it does not contain $L$.
+The equality $F\cdot L=1$ implies that $F$ is smooth at $p$, hence $F$ is smooth.
+General fibers of $\pi\:V_C\to \P^1$ are thus smooth del Pezzo surfaces of degree $5$.
+By the choice of $F$, $L$ is not an irreducible component of $C$.
+In the notation as above, using the identity $C=(3m-4)L+\gamma_*\sigma^*D$ one checks that $m=1$ and that $D$ is a conic intersecting $\ell$ normally at $q$.
+By the generality assumption on $F$, $D$ is a smooth conic and then $C$ is an irreducible and reduced nodal rational curve smooth off $p$.
+So as in the previous situation, $V_C$ is a terminal $\Q$-factorial threefold with a unique ordinary double point supported on the inverse of $p$ by $\tau$ and $\pi\:V_C\to \P^1$ is a del Pezzo fibration. \end{example}

+\begin{rem} In Example \ref{ex:dP5} one can easily work out all possible geometries of $C\in |-K_H|$ using the equality $C=(3m-4)L+\gamma_*\sigma^*D$.
+For instance, if $C$ does not contain $L$ in its support then one shows that $\ov C$ is a reduced conic, smooth or singular, meeting $\ell$ normally at $q$.
+Assume that it is singular.
+Then $C$ is a sum of two smooth rational curves intersecting at $p$ only and the corresponding threefold $V_C$ has a unique ordinary double point.
+The class group of $V_C$ is freely generated by classes of the two irreducible components of $E$ and the class of $\tau_*^{-1}H$ and $V_C$ is not $\Q$-factorial. \end{rem}

-\begin{example}[A pencil on the quintic del Pezzo fourfold $W_5$] By \cite[Theorem 3.1(iv)]{Pr93} there exists an open embedding of $\A^4$ into the quintic del Pezzo fourfold $W_5$ such that the complement is a normal hyperplane section $H$ of $W_5$ (its singular locus consists of a unique ordinary double point $p$).
+\begin{example}[A completion of $\A^4$ into a quintic del Pezzo threefold fibration] By \cite[Theorem 3.1(iv)]{Pr93} there exists an open embedding of $\A^4$ into the quintic del Pezzo fourfold $W_5$ such that the complement is a normal hyperplane section $H$ of $W_5$ (its singular locus consists of a unique ordinary double point $p$).
 Let $\caL$ be a pencil on $W_5$ generated by $H$ and by a general hyperplane section $F$.
 The base locus of $\caL$ is a smooth del Pezzo surface $S$ of degree $5$.
 Let $\tau\:V\to W_5$ be the blowup of $W_5$ with center at $S$.
 The rational map $\psi_\caL\:W_5\map \P^1$ lifts to a Mori fiber space $\pi\:V\to \P^1$ and its general fibers are quintic del Pezzo threefolds.
 The variety $V$ is smooth and it contains $\A^4$ as the complement of the union of the proper transform of $H$ and of the exceptional divisor $E$ of $\tau$.
 We note that $E$ intersects a general fiber $V_5$ of $\pi$ along a smooth del Pezzo surface $B$ of degree $5$.
 In particular, $V_5\setminus B$ is an affine Fano variety.
 Since $B$ is smooth, by the classification in \cite{Fu93}, $V_5\setminus B$ is not isomorphic to $\A^3$.

 We argue that $V_5\setminus B$ is not super-rigid (see Definition \ref{def:affine_rigid}).
 Let $\ell\subseteq B$ be a line and let $T\subset V_5$ be the surface swept out by the lines in $V_5$ intersecting $\ell$.
 The projection from $\ell$ defines a birational map $\alpha\:V_5 \map Q$ to a smooth quadric threefold $Q$ in $\P^4$, which contracts $T$ onto a rational cubic contained in a hyperplane section $Q_0$ of $Q$.
 The image of $B$ by $\alpha$ is a smooth hyperplane section $Q_\infty $ of $Q$ and $\alpha$ induces an isomorphism $V_5\setminus (B\cup T)\cong Q\setminus (Q_0\cup Q_\infty)$.
 By Example \ref{ex:dP_fibr}, $Q\setminus (Q_0\cup Q_\infty)$ contains a relative affine Fano variety over $\P^1\setminus \{0,\infty\}$.
 So $V_5\setminus B$ contains a relative affine Fano variety over a curve, hence is not super-rigid. \end{example}